Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsection{Inverse problems}

-Inverse problems leverage observed (labeled) data to unravel the properties and dynamics of physical systems.
-Within the framework of PINNs, inverse training is designed to determine the hidden parameters in the governing equations, thereby enabling the comprehensive prediction of the system's behavior over space and time, $u(x,t)$.
-The training procedure and setups for inverse PINNs mirror those of forward PINNs, including neural network architecture, initialization method, and optimization strategies.
-However, a key difference lies in the composition of the loss function, which includes only the observed data error and PDE residual error, as defined by Eq. \ref{eq:inverseloss} for inverse problems.
+Within the framework of PINNs, inverse problems leverage observed (labeled) data to unravel the hidden parameters in the governing equations, such as rock and fluid properties in this study, thereby enabling the comprehensive prediction of the system's behavior over space and time.
+The training configurations for inverse PINNs mirror those of forward PINNs, including neural network architecture, initialization method, and optimization strategies.
+However, the composition of the loss function of inverse problems comprises solely the observed data error and the PDE residual error, as defined by Eq.\ref{eq:inverseloss}.
 Initial and boundary conditions are unknown in these scenarios.

-In addition to $L_2$-norm error and loss, a parameter error is used to evaluate the inverse PINN training performance, which is quantified as:
+In addition to $L_2$-norm error and loss, the parameter error is employed to assess the performance of inverse PINN training, defined as:

-It is noteworthy that the constructed fractional flow is not predefined before inverse training begins.
-Instead, $f(u)$ is dynamically constructed during each iteration using Eq. \ref{eq:WC5}, with the front saturation calculated by Eq.\ref{eq:WC4}.
-The iterative refinement ensures that the PDE parameters and their corresponding constructions are updated to align with observed data.
+It is important to point out that the fractional flow is not predefined but dynamically constructed during each iteration, with the front saturation calculated by Eq.\ref{eq:WC4}.
+This iterative refinement ensures that the PDE parameters and their constructions are continuously updated to align with observed data.

-The following subsections will delve into the outcomes of inverse training within the base scenario that focuses on a singular learnable parameter.
-We will scrutinize how variations in the quantity and quality of the sampling data impact PINN performance.
+The forthcoming subsections will delve into the results of inverse training within the base scenario, which focuses on a single learnable parameter.
+We will examine how variations in the quantity and quality of sampling data, as well as the size of collocation points, impact PINN performance.
 Subsequently, we will address the complexities of learning with two parameters in the context of the Buckley-Leverett model.